 12-week online experience with a small community of women to help you know what you want, how to move towards it, and what gets in the way of living your freest, fullest, most fulfilling life.
-Reclaim joy and creativity in your life right now and allow yourself to dream and move towards what you love deeply.
+Reclaim joy & creativity in your life right now & allow yourself to dream, moving towards what you love deeply.

 Want to explore working together?
 I'd love to hear from you.

 I've spent most of my life as an educator, professor, and leader helping others realize their full potential.